shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Threat Prioritization Framework for DULT Threat Model

 Threats in the DULT ecosystem vary in severity, feasibility, and likelihood, affecting users in different ways.
 Some threats enable long-term tracking, while others exploit gaps in detection mechanisms or leverage non-compliant devices.
 To assess and prioritize these risks, the following framework classifies threats based on their impact, likelihood, feasibility, affected users, and the availability of mitigations.

-The Threat Matrix below provides a structured assessment of known threats and their associated risks.
+A Threat Matrix is included that provides a structured assessment of known threats and their associated risks.
 This categorization helps in understanding the challenges posed by different tracking techniques and their potential mitigations.

 ### Threat Matrix

 To systematically assess the risks associated with different threats, we introduce the following threat matrix.
 This categorization considers key risk factors:

   - Impact: The potential consequences of the threat if successfully exploited.
     - Low: Minimal effect on privacy and security.
     - Medium: Moderate effect on user privacy or tracking protection.